Did you know that the way we use our time influences what we can achieve?

 🦉 Night owls who are most active later in the day.

 Where you are in this categorization defines your sleep-wake cycle.
-Social jet lag messes up these natural rhythms, forcing you to be active when you’d rather be asleep.
+Social jet lag messes up these patterns, forcing you to be active when you’d rather be asleep.

-It’s been proven that social jet lag negatively affects academic performance.
-Research shows that the GPA of students who study at unfavorable hours is lower than that of students whose biological clock is in sync with the time of their classes.
+It’s been proven that social jet lag adversely affects grades and performance.
+Research shows that the GPA of students who study at unfavorable hours is lower than that of students whose biological clock is attuned with the time of their classes.

 But what can you do about it?
-Unless your college decides to tweak the timetable so that it suits your personal needs, you have to take matters into your own hands and try to align your circadian rhythms with your schedule.
+Unless your college decides to tweak the timetable so that it suits your personal needs, you have to take the initiative and try to align your circadian rhythms with your schedule.

-The simplest thing you can do is go to bed and wake up at the same time every day, even on weekends.
-You may dislike this idea at first, but in the long run, you will benefit from it!
+The simplest thing you can do is go to bed and wake up at the same time daily, including weekends.
+You may oppose this idea at first, but trust us—you will benefit from it.

 When Is the Best Time to Study?